Full Waveform Inversion

 • Significantly better illumination by using more signal (multiples, ghosts, and prismatic waves)

-• Joint inversion for reflectivity, velocity, anisotropy, source signatures, and attenuation
+• Invert for reflectivity, velocity, anisotropy, source signatures, and attenuation

 • Full offset and angle stack (AVA) outputs